-New for 2021 is the Diablo Rosso 4, aimed more at supersport riders, and the 4, funnily enough, supersedes the Diablo Rosso 3.
-The Rosso 3’s will still be produced and available, at a slightly cheaper price.
-The new Rosso 4 will sit slightly below the Corsa 2 tyre.
+New for 2021 is the Diablo Rosso 4, aimed more at supersport riders.
+The Diablo Rosso 4, funnily enough, supersedes the Diablo Rosso 3, so should be better.
+The Rosso 3’s will still be produced and available, at a reduced price.
+The new Rosso 4 will sit below the Corsa 2 tyre.
 Effectively 3rd on the dry grip list, but the top of the list for wet grip, perfect for riders who ride in all weathers.

 Aprilia has picked the Diablo Rosso 4 as the OE standard for the new Aprilia RS660 and Tuono 660.
 I’m 100% sure the OE fitment will rise as new 2022 models are released, particularly at Ducati.
 The current Supersport S has Rosso 3 fitment, this may get upgraded to Rosso 4.